dagronf/DSFQuickActionBar/README.md

 func quickActionBar(_ quickActionBar: DSFQuickActionBar, viewForIdentifier identifier: DSFQuickActionBar.ItemIdentifier) -> NSView? {
 ```

-Returns the view to be displayed in the row for the item that match the identifier
+Return the view to be displayed in the row for the item that matches the identifier.

 #### didSelectIdentifier